 She is currently module leader for the Food Hypersensitivity Module that forms part of the MSc in Allergy at Imperial College London, and is honorary senior lecturer in paediatrics at the same university.
 She is also visiting Professor at KU Leuven, Belgium, on their MSc on Deglutology (swallow disorders).
 She is the chair of the European Section of the International Network for Diet and Allergy, secretary of the Allied Health and Primary Care Interest Group of EAACI and member of several EAACI task forces on food allergy.

-Amy Waters - Trustee & Treasurer
+James Raymond - Trustee & Treasurer